SecretX33/sc-cfg/README.md

 ### Automatic reload

-Configs are already reload automatically, whenever there's some modification on the file, you don't have to do anything extra.
+Configs are already reload automatically whenever there's some modification on the file, you don't have to do anything extra.

 ### Save
 Save you config with a single method call.